smolltd/ses-smtp-credentials-cdk/README.md

 1. A user is created in IAM with only permissions for ses:SendRawEmail.
 2. The user is given an access key.
 3. The secret key is signed for the desired region (see below)
-4. the access key and signed secret key are returned as username and password
+4. the access key and signed secret key are set in a secret

 ## Signature algorithm

 The algorithm for signing the key is as specified here:

 https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html

-## Nota Bene: Confidentiality of keys

-The returned username and password are provided via Cloudformation (rather like the Iam::AccessKey resource), which is potentially a problem for confidentiality.
-Better would be for this custom resource to write directly to a secret.
-Patches are welcome.

 ## Development

 ### Releasing a new version